afni/afni_doc/background_install/install_instructs/steps_mac.rst

            xcode-select --install
            /Applications/Utilities/X11.app

-   **Purpose:** These install Xcode, which is needed for the gcc compiler and related tools, and XQuartz, which is the desktop manager needed to run X11 programs (such as ``afni``).
+   **Purpose:** These install Xcode command line tools, which are needed for the gcc compiler and related tools, and XQuartz, which is the desktop manager needed to run X11 programs (such as ``afni``).

 #.
 Copy+paste the following::